Camera attacks and conspiracy theories: How Ulez became a vigilante battleground

 First announced by former mayor Boris Johnson in July 2014 and expanded to all 32 of London’s boroughs by Mr Khan, the scheme aims to reduce air pollution by charging non-compliant vehicles £12.50 a day to drive within an ultra-low-emission zone.

 But the zone’s growth has triggered city-wide protests, a shock by-election result, and the rise of a vigilante group vandalising Ulez cameras.
-Speaking ahead of the expansion next week, Mr Khan insisted he will be “on the right of history” when it comes to the policy – but for now, he stands accused of “declaring war on motorists”.
+Speaking ahead of the expansion, Mr Khan insisted he will be “on the right of history” when it comes to the policy – but for now, he stands accused of “declaring war on motorists”.

 Launched within the central London congestion charge zone in 2019, the clean air policy means that cars and vans that don’t meet certain emissions standards have had to pay a daily fee or risk a £180 fine.